Jack the Ripper: Letters

 During the investigation into the Jack the Ripper murders the police were to receive hundreds of letters that claimed to be from the notorious killer.
-Most of these were obvious hoaxes but three in particular have since come under repeated and intense scrutiny.
-They were the Dear Boss Letter, the Saucy Jack Postcard and the From Hell Letter:
+Most of these were obvious hoaxes but three have since come under repeated and intense scrutiny.
+These were the Dear Boss Letter, the Saucy Jack Postcard, and the From Hell Letter:

 On 27 September 1888 almost three weeks after the murder of the Ripper’s second victim Annie Chapman the Central News Agency of London received the letter below which they forwarded to Scotland Yard the following day.
 It read:

 I keep on hearing the police have caught me but they wont fix me just yet.
 I have laughed when they look so clever.
 That joke about Leather Apron gave me real fits.
 I am down on whores and I shant keep ripping them till I do get buckled.
 Grand work the last job was.
 I gave the lady no time to squeal.
 How can they catch me now.
 I love my work and I want to start again.
 You will soon hear of me with my little funny games.
 I saved some of the proper red stuff in a ginger beer bottle after the last job to write with but it went thick like glue and I cant use it.
 Red ink is fit enough I hope ha ha.
 The next I do I shall clip the ladys ears off and send them to police officers just for jolly.
 Keep this letter back till I do a bit more work, then give it out straight.
 My knifes so nice and sharp I want to get to work right away if I get a chance.
 Good luck.
 Yours truly

 Jack the Ripper